Thailand and Montenegro added to the red list

 Those entering the UK from these destinations will be subject to 11 nights of government-mandated hotel quarantine.
 This quarantine previously cost £1,750 per solo traveller, but this increased to £2,285 on 12 August.

-Red list countries and regions all “present a high public health risk to the UK from known variants of concern, known high-risk variants under investigation or as a result of very high in-country or territory prevalence of Covid-19”, according to the Department for Transport (DfT).
+Red list countries and regions all “present a high public health risk to the UK from known variants of concern, known high-risk variants under investigation or as a result of very high in-country or territory prevalence of Covid-19”, according to the criteria set by Department for Transport (DfT).

-The Scottish government confirmed that these destinations will be moved onto the red list on their website on 26 August.
+Transport secretary Grant Shapps tweeted: “We’ve updated our travel lists further cautiously easing international travel.
+You can view the full list on GOV.UK, with changes coming into force from Monday 30 August at 4am.”

 Join our new commenting forum